TMJ Treatment Mehlville, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Mehlville.

 TMJ Treatment in Mehlville, MO.
 Temporomandibular Joint Dysfunction (TMD), often known more generally as TMJ disorder or TMJ pain, affects the jaw joint and surrounding muscles, leading to discomfort and restricted movement that can impact everyday activities.
-The TMJ, or temporomandibular joint, connects your jawbone to your skull and enables essential movements such as chewing, speaking, and yawning.
-When this joint or the nearby muscles experience strain or dysfunction, even routine actions can become uncomfortable or painful.
+The temporomandibular joint (TMJ) is the hinge connecting your jawbone to your skull, playing a big part in functions like talking, chewing, and yawning.
+Strain or dysfunction in this joint and the surrounding muscles can make routine activities painful and challenging.

-For residents in Mehlville, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Mehlville, MO.
+For residents in Mehlville, MO, TMD-related jaw pain can make it challenging to enjoy daily activities, from eating to sleeping comfortably.
 At Axes Physical Therapy, our Mehlville, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
-Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
 Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?